triquetrx/HackerRank/README.md

 # HackerRank
-HackerRank Python Solutions and some extra files
+HackerRank Python Solutions and some extra python files